 When parents or caregivers inform you about their child’s dietary restrictions, compliance in the social classroom setting can be tricky.
 Pizza parties and birthday cupcakes suddenly take a toxic turn.
 Your cooperation is crucial because the slightest deviation from the diet could trigger a dramatic physiological or behavioral reaction.
 Just as you need to make accommodations for students who have life-threatening peanut allergies or whose religion prohibits them from celebrating holidays, you must make similar accommodations in these cases.

 Whenever you are unsure, check with the parents or caregivers.
 And ask them to send in alternatives.
 There are many gluten-free, casein-free foods on the market today.
 The parents or caregivers of affected students can send in substitute treats on an as-needed basis, or you can keep a cache of them in your classroom.

 Click here to be notified when more classroom concepts like this become available.

-For much more information on this topic, click here to buy Autism Spectrum Disorders in the Mainstream Classroom: How to Reach and Teach Students With ASDs.
+For much more information on this topic, click here to buy Autism Spectrum Disorder in the Inclusive Classroom, 2nd Edition: How to Reach and Teach Students With ASDs.